✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 OpenAI Function Calling #

-OpenAI's function calling (introduced June 2023) embeds tool definitions in the chat completion API:
+OpenAI's function calling (introduced June 2023) embeds tool definitions in the chat completion API—as documented in the OpenAI Function Calling guide:

 Key characteristics: